nicholflowers/California-WildFire-Prediction/README.md

 *Accuracy.
 Random baseline = 12.5%.*

 Every model substantially beat random guessing, confirming genuine predictive signal.
-But the more informative result is what happened at the top: **four architectures with very different inductive biases (a linear model, a neural network, and two tree ensembles) all converged near the same ~50% ceiling at the 3-day horizon**, and all degraded sharply as the horizon lengthened.
+But the more informative result is what happened at the top: **four architectures with very different inductive biases (a linear model, a neural network and two tree ensembles) all converged near the same ~50% ceiling at the 3-day horizon** and all degraded sharply as the horizon lengthened.

 When approaches that different fail in the same place, the model isn't the problem. **The binding constraint is the data**: the available features and the scarcity of positive fire cases, not the choice of algorithm.

-> **A note on ARIMA/SARIMAX.** ARIMA reported substantially higher accuracy (67.2% / 65.9% / 65.0%) with almost no degradation across horizons, a pattern inconsistent with every other model and with the underlying difficulty of the task.
-This pointed to a flaw in that model's evaluation, which the team was unable to resolve before the project deadline.
+**Note:** ARIMA/SARIMAX reported substantially higher accuracy (67.2% / 65.9% / 65.0%) with almost no degradation across horizons.
+That pattern is inconsistent with every other model and with the underlying difficulty of the task.
+It pointed to a flaw in that model's evaluation, which the team was unable to resolve before the project deadline.
 Those results are excluded from the conclusions above.

 **Key findings:**